Structured Data, like any other markup language, is important to the presentation of your content, in particular, your products and other information.

 The tool even allows you to inspect individual elements to see how they look.
 You can even edit the code manually from here if you need to.

-Once you’re finished you can follow out the rest of the final steps provided and you’re good to go.
+Once you’re finished testing your structured data, you can follow out the rest of the final steps provided and you’re good to go.

 The best resource for schema markups is schema.org.
-They have lists available to show you the most commonly used structured data markups for different content types.
+They have tools for data analysis as well as lists available to show you the most commonly used structured data for different content types.
 You can narrow this down even further by figuring out the most useful and relevant markups for your Rich Snippets, search tags, and details.

-You can then peruse the Type Hierarchy to show you the full list of structured data markup types to get a better idea of all the available structured data markups.
+You can then peruse the Type Hierarchy to show you the full list of structured data types to get a better idea of all the available structured data.

-Structured data markups are another important tool in the SEO toolbox to make your business more successful on the web.
+Structured data is another important tool in the SEO toolbox to make your business more successful on the web.

 SEO is not just about link building.
-Those are the basics of using structured data to improve your SEO and the steps needed to implement it.
+Those are the basics of using structured data to demystify your data warehouses and ultimately improve your SEO.

-Don’t let the coding language and jargon fool you.
+But, don’t let the coding language and jargon surrounding structured data intimidate you.

-The process is fairly straightforward and simple and the benefits can be great for your site and business.
+The process of adding structured is fairly straightforward and simple and the benefits can be great for your site and business, especially when it comes to ranking in search engines.

 Our team of SEO gurus and software developers can help with your structured data markup implementation.
 Get in touch!